Economics of Mental Health – The Case for Investment in Prevention and Promotion

 The Commission is seeking to build on the evidence base of why investing in prevention initiatives can result in benefits for the individual in terms of their mental health, and also economic benefits in the form of improvements in productivity and health care cost savings.

 Ten prevention interventions have been modelled using a return on investment framework.
-The rationale for selecting the interventions is available from our Prevention and Early Intervention page.
+The rationale for selecting the interventions is available from our Prevention and Promotion page.

 Results for the interventions are summarised in the table below and in the document - The economic case for investing in mental health prevention summary.